sharvas/roger-skyline/README.md

-# SysAdmin 101 - setting up the VM, network, security and SSL web server
+# SysAdmin 101 - VM, network, security and SSL web server

 The second sysadmin project for the basics of system and network administration.
 The project consists of three parts: setting up the VM, network, security and the web server.
 For the details please check out the [subject](https://github.com/sharvas/roger_skyline/raw/master/roger-skyline-1.5.en.pdf).